agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 > Note - DAVID gets confused with the version identifiers in these Ensembl gene identifiers.
 The file *Ensembl_list.txt* contains the list of significant hits with the versioning removed.

 **Question #8.
-What is your overall interpretation of the impact of Cadmium on human lens epithelial cells?** (5 points)
+What is your overall interpretation of the impact of Cadmium on human lens epithelial cells?**